 Dr Rae Dufty-Jones is an economic and social geographer at Western Sydney University.
 She is currently the Co-Lead of the 'Sustainable and Prosperous' Theme in the Public Policy Institute (2020-2022) and President of the Geographical Society of New South Wales (2018-2021).

 Rae's research interests and expertise include: Australian housing policy and internal migration; peri-urban economic development; the restructuring of horticultural industries; New Immigration Destinations (international migrants settling in rural and regional communities) and rural youth migration.
 Her research work has been funded by nationally competitive grants including the Australian Research Counci (ARC); the Australian Housing and Urban Research Instititute (AHURI) and the federal Department of Environment.

-Rae's current research projects include: 'Mobility aspirations of tenants listing on the "Our House Swap" website' and the 'Werrington Park Corporate Centre Evaluation'.
+Rae's current research projects include: 'The locational aspirations of public housing tenants listing on the "Our House Swap" website' and the 'Werrington Park Corporate Centre Evaluation'.

 Before joining WSU in 2010, Rae was previous employed as a Lecturer in Geography and Planning at the University of New England (2008-2010) after completing her PhD at the University of New South Wales (2008).